Frequently asked questions on estate taxes

 Revenue Ruling 2013-17, along with updated Frequently asked questions for same-sex couples and updated FAQs for registered domestic partners and individuals in civil unions, are available today on IRS.gov.
 See also Publication 555, Community Property.

-If you have suggestions or comments (or suggested FAQs) for the Estate and Gift Tax website, please contact us: Contact Estate and Gift Tax.
+If you have suggestions or comments (or suggested FAQs) for the Estate and Gift Tax website, please contact us: contact Estate and Gift Tax.
 We will not be able to respond to your email but will consider it when making improvements or additions to this site.